Investing for growing your wealth or planning for retirement | HSBC

 How much life insurance do you need?
 Use our insurance calculator to help you determine how much your loved ones may need financially when you're gone.

-1 Investment and Annuity products are provided by Registered Representatives and Insurance Agents of HSBC Securities (USA) Inc., member NYSE/FINRA/SIPC, a registered Futures Commission Merchant, a wholly-owned subsidiary of HSBC Markets (USA) Inc., and an indirectly wholly-owned subsidiary of HSBC Holdings plc.
-In California, HSBC Securities (USA) Inc., conducts insurance business as HSBC Securities Insurance Services.
-License #: 0E67746.
-Insurance Agents of HSBC Insurance Agency (USA) Inc., a wholly-owned subsidiary of HSBC Bank USA, N.A., and an indirectly wholly-owned subsidiary of HSBC Holdings plc, offers Insurance products issued by third-party insurance carriers.
+1 Investment and certain insurance products, including annuities, are offered by HSBC Securities (USA) Inc. (HSI), member NYSE/FINRA/SIPC.
+In California, HSI conducts insurance business as HSBC Securities Insurance Services.
+License #: OE67746.
+HSI is an affiliate of HSBC Bank USA, N.A.
+Third party whole life, universal life and term life insurance products are offered through Insurance Agents of HSBC Insurance Agency (USA) Inc., which is a wholly-owned subsidiary of HSBC Bank USA, N.A.
 Products and services may vary by state and are not available in all states.
-California license #: 0D36843.
+California license #: OD36843.

 |Investment, Annuity and Insurance Products:|